Hillwalking in Cevennes is an opportunity to explore a multitude of themes that have marked human life in this part of France since the middle ages:

 Causse & Cevennes has just gained the much sought-after ‘poisoned chalice’ of Unesco World Heritage site, so walk it now before the car parks and visitor centres are constructed in the name of ‘tourisme verte’.

-Hillwalking in Cevennes is experiencing a common heritage in microcosm and truly the best way to become acquainted with the singular attraction of France’s final frontier and ‘terre de refuge’.
+Hillwalking in Cevennes is experiencing a common heritage in microcosm and truly the best way to become acquainted with France’s final frontier and ‘terre de refuge’.

 Hillwalking in Cevennes – Tour Itinerary